Silas-ochieng/LAYER-FEED-EFFICIENCY/README.md

 # Predictive Model for Proactive Layer Feed Efficiency Using Random Forest Regressor

 ## Description
-This project is designed to predict Feed Conversion Ratio (FCR) and optimize feeding practices for egg production using a Random Forest Regressor.
+This project is designed to predict Feed Conversion Ratio (FCR) and optimize feeding amounts for egg production using a Random Forest Regressor.
 It leverages features such as total feed intake, feeding behavior metrics, and feed composition to enhance feed efficiency and support data-driven decision-making for sustainable poultry farming.

 ## Installation Instructions
 1. Clone the repository: `git clone <https://github.com/Silas-ochieng/LAYER-FEED-EFFICIENCY.git>`